panchicore/radar-experiments-v0/README.md

    - Hover over sectors to see security level details
    - Color coding indicates security levels (red=dangerous, yellow=neutral, green=safe)

-5. **Reposition Radar**:
+5. **Navigate the Map**:
-   - Drag the center marker to analyze different locations
+   - Pan and zoom the map to analyze different locations
+   - The radar will always stay centered on your current view

 6. **Toggle POI Visibility**:
    - Use the "Ocultar POIs" button to hide or show markers